Top 5 Packaging Trends For 2021

 With the added complications from safety protocols that have been implemented in many supermarkets across the country, many shoppers are opting to order their groceries online.
-They often choose to have them delivered via third party delivery services or those of which their chosen supermarket offers themselves; for example, Stop and Shop's peapod service.
+They often choose to have them delivered via third-party delivery services or those which their chosen supermarket offers themselves; for example, Stop and Shop's peapod service.

-With many of these services offering to do your shopping for you and delivering the items to your doorstep (usually within 2 hours), many consumers are opting for these delivery services.
+With many of these services offering to do your shopping for you and deliver the items to your doorstep (usually within 2 hours), many consumers are opting for these delivery services.

 Home Improvement Packaging